beartype/pytest-beartype/README.md

 #### Known limitations

 Generator fixtures are currently not supported due to [beartype issue #423](https://github.com/beartype/beartype/issues/423).
-When a generator fixture is encountered, it will be skipped automatically and a warning will be emitted.
+Generator fixtures are automatically skipped with a warning message.

 ## Local Development / Testing

 - Create and activate a virtual environment
 - Run `pip install -e .[dev]` to do an editable install
 - Run `pytest` to run tests
 - Run `tox` to run tests for each Python version supported.
-This is ran as part of GitHub Actions.
+This is run as part of GitHub Actions.

 ## Type Checking